 Baroque Week has the use of an extensive library of nearly 3000 works in both modern and facsimile editions, ranging from trios, quartets and quintets to concerti grossi, built up by former Course Director Peter Collier, and expanding yearly.
-A partial catalogue is available below.
-There will also be a computer and printer provided at the course to print suitable music that we have downloaded in advance or from your own internet searches.
+A catalogue is available below.
+There will also be a computer and printer at the course to print suitable music that we have downloaded in advance or from internet searches.

 For singers, we suggest you plan repertoire in advance for at least 2–3 sessions, using either your own music (bringing scores and instrumental parts with you) or music from the course library, so that you know what obbligato and continuo instruments you will need.
 Then for the other sessions see what instrumentalists are available during the week and find music to fit the grouping, being prepared to sight-read if necessary.
 Instrumentalists — please do invite singers for sessions, rather than leaving the singers to organise instrumentalists for every session!